rubyonracetracks/tutorial-rails-rubymn2/04-02-forhire_show.md

   end

   test 'user sees the expected content on pages' do
+    login_as(@u1, scope: :user)
     check_forhire_pages
     check_user_pages
   end

-  test 'user sees the expected content on pages of another user' do
-    check_forhire_pages
-    check_user_pages
-  end

   test 'regular admin sees the expected content on pages' do
+    login_as(@a4, scope: :admin)
     check_forhire_pages
     check_user_pages
   end

   test 'super admin sees the expected content on pages' do
+    login_as(@a1, scope: :admin)
     check_forhire_pages
     check_user_pages
   end
 ```
 * Enter the command "sh test_app.sh".
-All 5 new integration tests fail.
+All 4 new integration tests fail.
 * Enter the command "alias test1='Command to run failed tests minus the TESTOPTS portion'".
 * Enter the command "test1".
-The same 5 integration tests fail because the forhire profile page does not have the expected content.
+The same 4 integration tests fail because the forhire profile page does not have the expected content.

 #### Forhire Profile Page
 * Fill in the blank app/views/forhires/show.html.erb file with the following code: